-Date: Names Topic/Book:
+Date: Names: Topic/Book:

+Topic/Book.
+Points /Comments

-Evaluation Criteria Points /Comments
+Evaluation Criteria

 Preparation: (8 points)

-Read book and meet with Team
+Read book and meet with Team Perfect and discuss all of the arthorizations with Team

-Reflect and discuss all of the author's ideas with Team
+Reflect and discuss all of the author's ideas with Team The state of the stat

 Through dialogue with Team members identify the main ideas

 to be highlighted in seminar

 Together as a Team, draft agenda outline

 Identify and list key ideas & objectives in agenda

-Submit agenda to instructor for feedback
+Submit agenda to instructor for feedback Submit agenda to instructor for feedback Submit agenda to instructor for feedback

 Supporting Materials & Activities (4 points)

 Provide detailed agenda in class

 Present key ideas related to readings

 Identify clear presentation objectives

 Distribute and collect evaluation/feedback form

 Quality of In-class Discussion and Activities (21 points)

-• Create multiple and varied learning opportunities that embody or model author's perspective
+Create multiple and varied learning opportunities that embody

+or model author's perspective

 Encourage student questions/dilemmas/challenges

-Enable students to relate reading to social justice issues and educational practices
+Enable students to relate reading to social justice issues and

+educational practices

-• Explore factors affecting CLAD children and families especially those living in poverty
+Explore factors affecting CLAD children and families

+especially those living in poverty

 Involve all students in varied group formats

-Create multiple and varied multimedia opportunities to stimulate application and critical reflection of author's ideas
+Create multiple and varied multimedia opportunities to

+stimulate application and critical reflection of author's ideas

 Respect diverse views

-Be creative
+Be creative Make the transfer of the control of the contr

-Make links to practices, current issues, readings, and Guiding Principles assignment
+Make links to practices, current issues, readings, and Guiding Deinciples assignment.

-Include at least two active learning opportunities
+Principles assignment Include at least two active learning apportunities

-Use a variety of teaching techniques including visuals and multi-media resources
+Include at least two active learning opportunities Use a variety of teaching techniques including visuals and

+multi-media resources

 Scaffold & support deep understanding of author's message

 Encourage critical reflection

 Individual Process Reflection (7 points)

 Analyze & discuss feedback from students

 Reflect on group dynamics & process

 Reflect on readings & own role

 Depth & comprehensiveness of reflection

 Total40 possible points

+10th To possion points